GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/04.831-840/10.Repose/docs.md

 ---
+title: |
-title: 840.
-Repose
+    840. Repose - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 840.
+Repose.
+Now the day is over, Night is drawing nigh, Shadows of the evening Steal across the sky.
+    keywords:  |
-    keywords: Christ in Song, Repose, Now the day is over,
+        Christ in Song, adventhymnals, advent hymnals, Repose, Now the day is over.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 840. REPOSE
+####  Christ in Song,

 ```txt
 1.